 Health professionals working in rural areas (e) need the right tools for success.
 Telemedicine is one tool that can be used to support both rural patients and rural providers.
-Not only do these services improve access by remote patients with specialists connecting located elsewhere, but they provide much-needed peer support to rural health professionals who often work in professional Telemedicine may prove to be critical isolation. in though improving provider recruitment and retention, challenges remain with broadband availability and reimbursement.
+Not only do these services improve access by connecting remote patients with specialists located elsewhere, but they provide much-needed peer support to rural health professionals who often work in professional isolation.
+Telemedicine may prove to be critical in and retention, improving provider recruitment though challenges remain with broadband availability and reimbursement.